Deutsche Bank hit with $150M fine over ties to Jeffrey Epstein

 Regulators described Epstein’s transactions as “suspicious” and accused Deutsche Bank of failing to properly monitor account activity on behalf of a registered sex offender “despite ample information that was publicly available” about his earlier wrongdoing.

+Epstein became a Deutsche Bank client in 2013, five years after he pleaded guilty in Florida to soliciting an underage prostitute and registering as a sex offender.

-The suspicious transactions included payments to individuals who have been publicly alleged to have facilitated Epstein’s alleged trafficking of underage girls.
+The suspicious transactions included payments to individuals who have been publicly alleged to have facilitated Epstein’s alleged trafficking of underage girls and victim settlements totaling $7 million.
 Other payments to Russian models, school tuition for multiple women and hotel expenses to numerous women with Eastern European last names should have also been flagged, New York regulators said.

+Additional “suspicious” cash withdrawals by Epstein totaling over $800,00 should have also raised concerns among bank officials regulators said.

 “Despite knowing Mr. Epstein’s terrible criminal history, the bank inexcusably failed to detect or prevent millions of dollars of suspicious transactions,” Linda Lacewell, superintendent of New York State Department of Financial Services, said in a statement.